-Most of us would like to live for a long time.
+Most of us would like to live longer and happier at home.
 And, while we’re at it, to have fun.

 So, what do the experts recommend that we do to achieve this goal?

-He continued the research of Stanford University Psychologist, Lewis Terman who analysed the lives of 1,500 American boys and girls, documenting how and when they died and studying their lives in meticulous detail.
+He continued the research of Stanford University Psychologist, Lewis Terman who analysed the lives of 1,500 American boys and girls.
+The research documented how and when they died and studied their lives in meticulous detail.

 Although many of those studied died by their 60’s, many others aged in good health and lived well into old age.